cw-ec/map_series/toolbox/README.md

 ### Concatenate Field (field_concat.py)

 This tool concatenates a dataset and removes duplicates returning the concatenated field as a string with the values separated by a common character.
-This tool will take a column of values clean non-essential characters and concatentate all the values by the separator character.
+This tool will take a column of values cleans non-essential characters and concatenates all the values using the separator character.
 This will be returned in a single row and duplicated rows would be not be retained.

 For example:

         "002-0"
-        "003-1"
+        "403-1"
         "005-0A"
         "005-1B"
         "010-9"

 Would be concatenated to:

-        "2;3;5A;5B;10"
+        "2;403-1;5A;5-1B;10-9"

 | Name          |       Type        | Required | Description                                                                                                                                                                                                                                                       |
 |---------------|:-----------------:|:--------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|